-Bruce Adams (Author), Inundations Recent Paintings by Brian Blanchflower, Perth, 1985, 5-6, 11.
+Bruce Adams, Inundations Recent Paintings by Brian Blanchflower, Perth, 1985, 5-6, 11.

-The Western Mail, 20 Apr 1985-21 Apr 1985.
+Ted Snell, The Western Mail, 20 Apr 1985-21 Apr 1985.

-City Focus Apr 1985, Apr 1985, 17.
+Mike Yiannakis, City Focus, Apr 1985, 17.

-Brian Blanchflower 'Works in Progress', Air & Space, 28 Apr 1984–29 Apr 1984
+Brian Blanchflower 'Works in Progress', Air & Space, London, 28 Apr 1984–29 Apr 1984

-Inundations Recent Paintings by Brian Blanchflower, Goulburn Regional Art Gallery, 1985–1985.
+Inundations Recent Paintings by Brian Blanchflower:

-Surface for Reflection (1987), Art Gallery of New South Wales, 22 Jan 1987–22 Feb 1987
+Surface for Reflection (1987), Art Gallery of New South Wales, Sydney, 22 Jan 1987–22 Feb 1987